olla-dev/shipster/README.md

 Please push your design, explanations and code to a private repository and send us an invit.

 Please do not upload your result on a public repository or website.

+## Implementation
+* a simple REST API with django (no USER authentication to keep things simple)
+* a front-end app in Vue and TypeScript
+* Websocket communication using django channels
+* Dockerized app : backend, frontend, db